AlexanderLegon/DataMigrationProject/README.md

 # DataMigrationProject
+This project takes data from a csv file and uploads it to 2 database tables, 1 for valid records and a second for duplicates/error records.

-This Project used Threading, reading files, and database querys using jdbc Employees.csv has 10000 records with 57 dupelicate records EmployeeRecordsLarge.csv has 65499 records with 0 duplicate records
+This Project used Threading, reading files, and database querys using jdbc.

-Time taken for employees 3.238 seconds, 8.5ms for read, 3.231 seconds migration, Time taken for employeeRecordsLarge 18.735s, 39ms for read, 18.734 seconds migration
+Employees.csv has 10000 records with 57 dupelicate records.
+EmployeeRecordsLarge.csv has 65499 records with 0 duplicate records.

+Performance Tests:

+Time taken for employees
+Total time : 3.238 seconds,
+Read time : 8.5ms,
+Migration time : 3.231 seconds.

+Time taken for employeeRecordsLarge
+Total time : 18.735s,
+Read time : 39ms,
+Migration time : 18.734 seconds.

+To use the program you have to input 1 to create new database or any other number to add to existing.
+To select which file press 1 for employees and any other number for EmployeeRecordsLarge.

+It will then add all the correct records to the employees table and all the duplicates/errors to Employeeserrors table